 Searching for the next big thing?
 Aren’t we all.

-We’re all want to discover the BIG IDEA that gets everybody excited, and believe it will make us rich.
-Well, if not rich, then at least popular because you showed creativity, original thought and an insight to our behavior where others have failed to take note.
+We’re all want to discover the BIG IDEA that gets everybody excited and makes us rich.
+Well, if not rich, then at least popular because of afterall, who else thought of the pet rock!
+You showed creativity, original thought and insight into our behaviour where others have failed to take note.

 How very Star Trek of you!

-How did this happen?
-Let’s review three tips on how you can get the next BIG IDEA:
+Three tips on how you can get the next BIG IDEA